antony-git/Antony_Portfolio/README.md

 # Antony Awad - Some Visualizations from Coursework
 A portfolio of some of my data visualizations and projects from computer science and engineering classes.
+Click on each project name to go see the underlying code.

 ## Visualizations from Computational Methods in Engineering
 ### [Various Interpolating Polynomial Methods](https://github.com/antony-git/antony-git/blob/main/Engineering/Computational_methods.py)